1.8 Cross-border cooperation

 Local partnerships

-Local authorities also undertake action targeting youth, in particular in regions that encourage French youth’s international commitment through international cooperation agreements.
+Local authorities also undertake action targeting youth, in particular in the regions that encourage French youth’s international commitment through international cooperation agreements.

 Since 2015 the ministry responsible for foreign affairs and the DAECT – Delegation for External Action by Local Authorities (Délégation pour l’Action Extérieure des Collectivités Territoriales) annualy launch a call for projects in support of decentralised cooperation, Youth and European and international mobility (“Jeunesse et mobilité européenne et internationale”) intended for local authorities and concerning young people between the ages of 16 and 30.
 It mobilises several French and foreign local authorities and provided more than 100 young people with the opportunity to commit to decentralised cooperation projects.